Advanced Idea Mechanics: 2020 Death's Head Future

 A future (2020) version of A.I.M is featured heavily in the Marvel UK limited series Death's Head II.
 This future organisation creates the cyborg Minion, which is later taken over by the personality of Death's Head.
 A.I.M's representative Evelyn Necker became a popular character in the ongoing series that followed.

-In Amazing Fantasy #16–20, set further in the same future, A.I.M is on the point of making peace with the UN, when a renegade A.I.M. scientist unleashes Death's Head 3.0 on the peace conference.
+In Amazing Fantasy #16–20, set further in the same future, A.I.M is on the verge of making peace with the UN, when a renegade A.I.M. scientist unleashes Death's Head 3.0 on the peace conference.

 House of M

-In the House of M reality, A.I.M. is re-imagined as a human resistance movement led by Monica Rappacini to oppose Exodus, ruler of Australia and his cohorts.
+In the House of M reality, A.I.M. is re-imagined as a human resistance movement led by Monica Rappacini to oppose Exodus, ruler of Australia, and his cohorts.

 Marvel Adventures

-In the Marvel Adventures version of Iron Man, A.I.M., through the use of dummy companies, acquires Stark International's hover platform and uni-beam technology in their invasion of Madripoor, a third world country.
+In the Marvel Adventures version of Iron Man, A.I.M., through the use of dummy corporations, acquires Stark International's hover platform and uni-beam technology in their invasion of Madripoor.
 Gia-Bao Yinsen tries to tell the world about A.I.M.'s terrorist attacks on his country, but his message is dismissed.
-During Tony Stark's test of his new solar-powered glider, A.I.M. causes Tony to crash on their artificial island.
-Tony's heart is damaged, and A.I.M. forces him to build an EMP weapon to allow A.I.M.'s forces to finish their conquest of Madripoor.
-In exchange, A.I.M. will repair his heart.
-Tony learns that Yinsen was also kidnapped, as A.I.M. wanted to prevent him from telling the world about their attacks on his country and to use his intellect to build technology for A.I.M..
-Similar to Iron Man's main Marvel Universe origin, Yinsen and Tony both build armor to escape.
-However, Yinsen destroys the generator powering the island to save his homeland.
-The explosion kills Yinsen, but Tony Stark lives.
-Tony becomes Iron Man to prevent people like A.I.M. from committing evil against innocents.
-Here, the Supreme Scientist is a black-haired woman who is extremely brilliant.
-In addition, the uniforms that A.I.M. uses are basically NBC orange suits.
-However, the Supreme Scientist wears black clothing in a style similar to Darth Vader.
+During Tony Stark's test of his new solar-powered glider, A.I.M. causes him to crash on their artificial island.
+Stark's heart is damaged, and A.I.M. forces him to build an EMP weapon for A.I.M.'s forces to finish their conquest of Madripoor, in exchange for A.I.M. repairing his heart.